 How to Store

-Once cooled, store in an airtight container at room temperature for up to 2 days or in the fridge for 3-5 days.
+Once cooled, store these bakery-style lemon blueberry muffins in an airtight container at room temperature for up to 2 days or in the fridge for 3-5 days.

-Freeze cooled muffins in a zip top storage bag with as much air removed as possible for up to 3 months.
-Thaw overnight in the fridge or in 15 second increments in the microwave, or at room temperature.’
+Freeze cooled muffins in a freezer bag with as much air removed as possible for up to 3 months.
+Thaw overnight in the fridge or in 15 second increments in the microwave, or at room temperature.

 Best Tips for Success